wintoncode/Winton.Extensions.Configuration.Consul/README.md

 # Asp.Net Core Consul Configuration

-Add support for configuring Asp.Net Core application using Consul.
-It is expected that configuration will be stored as a single object under a given key.
+Adds support for configuring Asp.Net Core application using Consul.
+It is expected that the configuration will be stored as a single object under a given key in Consul.
 Works great with [git2consul](https://github.com/Cimpress-MCP/git2consul).

 ## Installation